How to write a dissertation

 - Point towards the direction to further research on your topic

+The moment you understand the purpose of how to write a dissertation your research becomes reliable for readers to redirect.
 It must be understood that your literature review chapter must be well-structured and easily understood by the reader.
 Here, it’s important that your ideas must flow swift and logically from one point to the next.

 For this purpose, it’s essential that: